 If you make a public interest disclosure to IBAC, and IBAC provides your identity to us, then we will not on-disclose it except as required by law.

 People who make a disclosure, regardless of whether or not they are a director, employee, contractor, service provider or client of State Trustees, are protected from detrimental action and victimisation as a result of making a disclosure and may not be sued in defamation regarding the disclosure.
-Detrimental action or victimisation may itself be subject to a disclosure, and may be a criminal offence.
+Any person who becomes aware of detrimental action or victimisation may make a disclosure about the conduct as described in this policy and receive protection, and the conduct may be a criminal offence.

 Detrimental action or victimisation may include: